-The PHA will deny FSS participation to a family if the family owes the PHA, or another PHA, money in connection with HCV or public housing assistance.
-Families that owe money to a PHA who have entered into a repayment agreement and are current on that repayment agreement will be denied FSS participation until debt is paid off.
+The PHA will not deny FSS participation to a family if the family owes the PHA, or another PHA, money in connection with the CHV or public housing assistance.
+However, the PHA will make it clear that upon a successful FSS completion, escrow funds will go towards the unpaid balance and the remaining escrow balance will be given to the participant.